 My advice is to start with optimizing your site for mobile first, then RankBrian, then voice search.

-And don’t forget to implement what you learned in our recent backlink training guide to make 2018 your most successful year yet!
+And don’t forget to implement what you learned in our recent backlink training guide to make this year your most successful year yet!